k8sgpt-ai/docs/docs/reference/providers/backend.md

 ## OpenAI

 OpenAI is the default backend for K8sGPT.
+We recommend using OpenAI first if you are new to K8sGPT.
 OpenAI comes with the access to powerful language models such as GPT-3.5-Turbo, GPT-4.
 If you are looking for a powerful and easy-to-use language modeling service, OpenAI is a great option.

 - To use OpenAI you'll need an OpenAI token for authentication purposes.
 To generate a token use:
     ```